HenrikJoreteg/human-javascript/ch09 - clientside routing.md

 It may be helpful to think about it as a block of URLs that all just serve the app.

-If you're using Express and node it's quite easy to do.
+If you're using Express and Node it's quite easy to do.

 ```javascript
 app.get('/other/thing', function () {